 The College of Science offers students the knowledge and discipline gained from a strong education in mathematics and science.
 This education teaches students to think logically and quantitatively, develop intellectual curiosity and appreciate the scientific method of inquiry.

 Degree requirements are designed to assure a well-balanced curriculum while also allowing students freedom in selecting individual courses.
-Major and minor programs equip students with a deeper understanding in a field of knowledge, can help prepare students for meeting their professional goals, and can help provide entry into advanced study at the graduate or professional level.
+Major and minor programs equip students with a deeper understanding in a field of knowledge, help prepare students to meet their professional goals, and help provide entry into advanced study at the graduate or professional level.